20 Family-Friendly Vacation Spots Kids Love (2026)

 Cities That Surprise Kids

 City trips get a bad reputation with parents who picture dragging cranky kids through boring museums.
-But the right cities surprise children — the "boring museum" turns out to have a dinosaur skeleton or a space shuttle.
-These four cities consistently convert skeptical kids into enthusiastic urban explorers.
+The right cities surprise children — the "boring museum" turns out to have a dinosaur skeleton or a space shuttle.
+These four convert skeptical kids into urban explorers.

 Washington, D.C.